In this Streitwise vs. Fundrise comparison, we will look at two popular crowdfunding platforms and help you decide which is right.

 Streitwise: Key Features Explained

 - $5,000 Minimum Investment.
 This is the minimum amount required to invest in Streitwise’s REIT.
 Note that the amount may vary slightly depending on its most recent NAV.
-While Streitwise’s minimum investment is considerably higher than Fundrise, you need to have a core account, which also requires a $5,000 minimum investment to gain access to most Fundrise features.
+While Streitwise’s minimum investment is considerably higher than Fundrise, you need a core account, which also requires a $5,000 minimum investment to access most Fundrise features.

 - Focused Investment Strategy.
 Streitwise applies a 4-pronged approach to acquire and manage a diversified portfolio of value-oriented investments home to creditworthy tenants that provide a source of steady and growing dividends for their investors.